Get Inspired: How to get into cycling

 It has a strong club-based culture, so a great place to start is by joining a club which regularly runs training rides on public roads.
 As road racing is a team-based pursuit, it is an excellent way to make new friends, develop communication skills and learn to work effectively with other people.

 Paracycling takes various forms, including standard track and road cycling alongside handcycling, where competitors power the bike with their hands and arms.

 Tandem bikes are used for blind or visually impaired athletes and their assistants.

 Visit British Cycling to find info about Para-cycling classifications.
-CTC, the national cycling charity, with over 500 clubs and groups also has some great information about inclusive cycling and adapted bikes as well as cycling events of their own which take place all over the UK.
+CUK, the national cycling charity, with over 500 clubs and groups also has some great information about inclusive cycling and adapted bikes as well as cycling events of their own which take place all over the UK.